Linwei-Chen/FreqFusion/README.md

 ```

 You can refer to https://mmcv.readthedocs.io/en/v1.7.0/get_started/installation.html and select the appropriate installation command depending on the type of system, CUDA version, PyTorch version, and MMCV version.

+**Tips:**

+MMData installation may be annoying, and although the adaptive low/high-filter in FreqFusion can use `torch.nn.functional.unfold` as a replacement (you can try), it may consume a large amount of GPU memory.
+Therefore, I suggest using MMData for efficiency.

 ### Semantic Segmentation